emanmostafa0/ikea-task/README.md

       * if the api has an outage, only sale api will be called and has some trails, but the articles will not be called (less api calls).
      #### cons:
       * the response of registration a sale will be slower as I need to wait for adding sale to be done , then call patch articles and after the two calls are done synchronously, I will show to the user that registration sale is done successfully.
-      * if the sale is successfully added , but updating articles is failing, that means the sale is added to the database but the articles are not upated and this is sale is not completed , so we have many sales in the database are not completely done.
+      * if the sale is successfully added , but updating articles is failing, that means the sale is added to the database but the articles are not updated and this is sale is not completed , so we have many sales in the database are not completely done.

 ## Frontend performance: